How to Start a Business Proposal Introduction

 • Which is the main selling point we are showcasing?

-Starting a business proposal with a crisp overview is crucial because it shows the prospective client that you are a credible source.
-The introduction should address the problem your client is facing and give them the solution that is your product.
-For example, the Identity and Branding Template by Super Proposal uses this approach by presenting the issue that the client may or may not be aware of and providing an apt solution, you showcase your expertise in your field.
+For example, the Branding Proposal Template by Super Proposal uses this approach by presenting the issue that the client may or may not be aware of and providing an apt solution to showcase your expertise in your field.

 Is it similar to an executive summary?
 No, my friend, it’s not!